 - The hike is not accessible with public transport but can be reached with a short Taxi ride from the Ein Bokek hotels complex.

-Mount Sodom is a relatively young mountain that began its rise only a few hundreds of thousands years ago and still continues to grow taller now at a rate of 3.5 millimeters (0.14 Inch) a year.
+Mount Sodom is a relatively young mountain that began its rise only a few hundreds of thousands of years ago and still continues to grow taller now at a rate of 3.5 millimeters (0.14 Inch) a year.

 Earth Movements, pressing down on the layers of salt, created Mount Sodom.
 It is composed of 80% salt, capped by a thin layer of limestone and clay.
 It rises 260 meters above the Dead Sea and creates a unique landscape scenery of bright white soil penetrated by winding crevices.